Series 4 — Episode 7

 Directed by Peter Graham Scott

-A businessman, Jonathan Stone, (Edward Underdown) meets a woman - Miss Wakefield (Suzanne Lloyd) - for a blind date in an Aquarium and she immediately shoots him, water pouring from the tank behind him, punctured with bullet holes...
+A businessman, Jonathan Stone, (Edward Underdown) meets a woman - Barbara Wakefield (Suzanne Lloyd) - for a blind date in an Aquarium and she immediately shoots him, water pouring from the tank behind him, punctured with bullet holes...

-Steed tells Mrs Peel that Stone was the eleventh apparently motiveless murder in the last six months, the prime suspect in each case with a perfect alibi.
-Each victim had a photo taken at the same studio before their deaths so Steed goes there while Mrs Peel visits Stone's widow, posing as a journalist asking for background detail and a recent photograph of her late husband.
-Mrs Stone (Naomi Chance) is cagey and says she doesn't have a photo of her husband but her brother-in-law, Robert (John Woodvine) says there are some in his desk.
+John Steed (Patrick Macnee) tells Emma Peel (Diana Rigg) that Stone was the eleventh apparently motiveless murder in the last six months, the prime suspect in each case with a perfect alibi.
+Each victim had a photo taken at the same studio before their deaths so Steed goes there while Mrs Peel visits Stone’s widow, posing as a journalist asking for background detail and a recent photograph of her late husband.
+Mrs Stone (Naomi Chance) is cagey and says she doesn’t have a photo of her husband but her brother-in-law, Robert Stone (John Woodvine) says there are some in his desk.
 She checks but claims not to find any; Robert is visibly perturbed by her lie.
 Steed meanwhile visits the fashionable photographer Fred Beale (John Forgeham), who is struggling to get an advertising shot just right.
 Steed lends the model his bowler and umbrella and Beale is elated, but claims never to do portrait shots - except for clients of Togetherness Inc., an exclusive marriage bureau.